nicercode/2021_BEES_coding_intro/Overview.md

 It uses elegant code with just the variable names rather than having to index variables by $.
 For example to create a log transformed variable in base R code, we would use:

-- loading and manipulating data [Daniel]
+Loading and manipulating data [Daniel]
 	- readr
 	- dplyr
 	- tidyr